nanoskript/danbooru-tags/README.md

 You should have a system:

-- With at least 16 gigabytes of memory (for data processing)
+- With at least 16 gigabytes (preferably 32 gigabytes) of memory for data processing
 - That is running either macOS or Linux

 ### Required software